DevJamesChen/telegram-bot/README.md

 # OpenAI Telegram Assistant

-This is a simple Python script that uses OpenAI's GPT-3 API to power an AI assistant on Telegram.
+This is a simple Python project that uses OpenAI's text-davinci-003 API to power an AI assistant on Telegram.
 It can respond to user messages with generated text and provide the current time in Istanbul, Seoul, and Seattle when the "/remoteworktime" command is issued.

 ## Prerequisites